 The State of California, acting through its Department of Fish and Wildlife (CDFW), owns the Reserve property, subject to our rights and any other easements or other matters of record.
 We retain our mineral and gas storage rights, along with surface access rights to maintain and operate our infrastructure and appurtenances within the Reserve.
 We routinely communicate our planned operations with CDFW staff to ensure safety and maintain security.

-As part of our plans, our local community may observe construction activities and large equipment operating within the Reserve.
-While all the wells within the Reserve are planned for abandonment, a few of these wells must first be replaced (i.e., redrilled) to maintain sufficient monitoring of the underground storage zone, as required by CalGEM.
+outside of the Reserve) to maintain sufficient monitoring of the underground storage zone, as required by CalGEM.
 Rest assured, we are not expanding our infrastructure.
-Rather, our plans will ultimately result in a decrease in the total number of wells associated with our PDR facility.
+Rather, the well abandonments that we complete will ultimately result in a decrease in the total number of wells associated with our PDR facility.

 Plan Details